peacekeeper/did-dnssec-proposal/draft-suzuki-did-dnssec-proposal.md

 .# Abstract

 This document proposes a new DID method, `did:dnssec`, which uses DNSSEC Resources Records as the basis for its Verifiable Data Registry.
 This document also describes the expected activities relates to the design and implementation of the DID method.

+.# Copyright Notice
+Copyright (c) 2021 Keio University and the persons identified as the document authors.
+All rights reserved.

 {mainmatter}